CattoYT/halloy-notify/README.md

 This specific release includes additional config options for Discord integration, particularly for sending pings over a webhook to notify you of changes in the REDacted interview queue.

-* Documentation for latest release: [https://halloy.chat](https://halloy.chat).
+* Documentation for latest release of this fork: [https://cattoyt.github.io/halloy-notify/](https://cattoyt.github.io/halloy-notify/).
-* Documentation for main branch (when building from source): [https://unstable.halloy.chat](https://unstable.halloy.chat).

 Join **#halloy** on libera.chat if you have questions or looking for help.